FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Linux/Service.md

-Running FreeTAKServer as a service on your linux server can be achieved multiple ways.
+Running FreeTAKServer as a service on your Linux server can be achieved in multiple ways.

 ## Cron
 Cron or Crontab is a basic scheduler that ships with most linux distributions.